Authentication Operations

 The link to reset the user's password contains a token which is what allows the user to securely reset their password.

-By default, the Forgot Password operations send users to the Payload Admin panel to reset their password, but you can customize the generated email to send users to the frontend of your app instead by overriding the email HTML.
+By default, the Forgot Password operations send users to the Admin Panel to reset their password, but you can customize the generated email to send users to the frontend of your app instead by overriding the email HTML.

 Example REST API Forgot Password: